What is Cohousing?

 Oak Creek Cohousing in California

 Cohousing communities are defined by certain design features that cultivate social interaction and activities.
-Rather than invest resources solely in private homes, members invest a significant portion of their home resources in generous shared buildings and outdoor spaces.
-The heart of cohousing features a large common house, and the common house features a large kitchen, dining area, a children's play room, and rooms for guests.
+Rather than invest resources solely in private homes, members invest a significant portion of their home resources in generously shared buildings and outdoor spaces.
+The heart of cohousing features a large common house, and the common house features a large kitchen, dining area, a children's playroom, and rooms for guests.
 Common Houses also include other rooms that reflect their unique shared community priorities, which may include: a communal workshop or craft room, an exercise gym or yoga room, a pool, a sports field, music studios or art studios, small remote worker offices, and sometimes even shared farms or businesses.
 Almost all land is held in common, and communities gather in outdoor open spaces and gardens routinely.
 Community design features cars on the periphery to maximize human interaction and to create a nurturing place for children to play safely.
-This allows children a degree of freedom and access to friends and play seldom experienced in traditional suburban neighborhoods.
+This allows children a degree of freedom and access to friends and play that's seldom experienced in traditional suburban neighborhoods.

-The canvas for community centered design varies.
-Communities can be senior specific or multigenerational, and Greek Cohousing Village is a multigenerational model.
+The canvas for community-centered design varies.
+Communities can be senior-specific or multigenerational, and Greek Cohousing Village is a multigenerational model.
 Communities can also be in rural, suburban, or urban environments.
 Greek Cohousing Village plans to be rural, close to a village, or close to a town.
 Some communities design and build from scratch on parcels of land.
 Others repurpose large or historic buildings or mansions, making multiple dwellings and a common house.
-Still other communities take a block of free standing homes and knit them together into community, adding a common house.
+Still, other communities take a block of free-standing homes and knit them together into community, adding a common house.
 No matter the initial canvas, future residents collaborate to design a community that sparks shared experiences, and the result is a sense of meaningful belonging.